CORDEX-be2/ValEnsPy/docs/contribution_pages/dev_notes.rst

 * 'test' is found in a commit message

 You can also build the package, (especially handy for testing), on your local machine.
-To do this, you run the `build_package.sh` script:
+To do this, you run the `dev_pipeline.sh` script:

 .. code-block::

-    source deployment/build_package.sh
+    source deployment/dev_pipeline.sh